What is the cloud?

 The cloud fits very well with small business and large enterprise.
 There is still a space in between for selected businesses to retain on premise solutions.
 Make sure that the provider you’re working with to evaluate your cloud journey, fully understands your business requirements, as sometimes the cloud is not the right solution.

-If you’d like a review of whether the cloud can benefit your business, talk to us today.
+If you’d like a review of whether the cloud can benefit your business, talk to Cloud Edge today.